getreu/tp-note/docs/source/tpnote--manpage.md

 # TEMPLATES

-All _TP-Note_'s workflows are customizable through its templates which are grouped in the '`[tmpl]`' and in the '`[tmpl_html]`' section of Tp-Nots's configuration file.
-This chapter deals with '`[tmpl]`' templates which are responsible for generating Tp-Note files. '`[tmpl_html]`' templates concern only Tp-Note's viewer feature and are discussed in the chapters: Customize the built-in note viewer_ and _Choose your favourite web browser as note viewer_.
+All _TP-Note_'s workflows are customizable through its templates which are grouped in the '`[scheme.tmpl]`' and in the '`[scheme.tmpl_html]`' section of Tp-Nots's configuration file.
+This chapter deals with '`[scheme.tmpl]`' templates which are responsible for generating Tp-Note files.
+'`[scheme.tmpl_html]`' templates concern only Tp-Note's viewer feature and are discussed in the chapters: Customize the built-in note viewer_ and _Choose your favourite web browser as note viewer_.

 Tp-Note captures and stores its environment in _Tera variables_.
 For example, the variable '`{{ dir_path }}`' is initialized with the note's target